microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetUserSettings.md

 PS C:\> Get-WinGetUserSettings
 ```

-Get the user settings from the user's settings.json file.
+Gets the user settings from the user's settings.json file.

 ## PARAMETERS